the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 and toss that number.
 It happens quite often on a six sided die

-but on the 10 sided is decidedly harder.
-I made up a sheet for my
+but on the 10 sided is decidedly more difficult.
+I made up a sheet

 understanding of the improvement in outcomes when moving from a